gbuesing/node-lambda-template/README.md

 This will run the lambda on your local machine, filling the event object with values in event-samples/test.js.
 This allows you to test/debug the lambda code before deploying.

-Script is configured in package.json scripts/run-local.
-See [lambda-local](https://github.com/ashiina/lambda-local) for configuration options.
+Script gets lambda info from lambda-config.js, and invokes locally with event in event-samples/test.js.

 Running unit tests